exbotanical/ys/docs/guide/getting-started.md

 git clone https://github.com/exbotanical/ys.git
 ```

 2. For compilation, you have two options: you can compile Ys as a shared object, or a static library.
-We generally recommend going with the latter, so this guide will assume you're compiling against Ys as a static library.
+We generally recommend going with the latter, so the installation process will install Ys as a static library.
 If you need a primer on shared objects vs static libraries, see [A Primer on Shared Objects and Static Libraries](./shared-vs-static.md).

-Compile Ys as a static library:
+Compile Ys and install:
 ```sh
 make install
 ```